-Ronnie Ortiz-Magro's Wild Journey That Started WithJersey Shore
+Ronnie Ortiz-Magro's Road to This Rocky Relationship With Jen Harley

 MTV

-Her success with Roger in mind, to this day JWoww has been keeping her watchful eye on Ronnie's behavior, having no qualms about chewing him out on Jersey Shore: Family Vacation for his still-promiscuous ways—an old habit that refused to die, even though his then-pregnant then-girlfriend Jen Harley was about to visit.
+Her success with Roger in mind at the time, the since-separated JWoww kept her watchful eye on Ronnie's behavior, having no qualms about chewing him out on Jersey Shore: Family Vacation for his still-promiscuous ways—an old habit that refused to die, even though his then-pregnant then-girlfriend Jen Harley was about to visit.

 After Jen visited, Ronnie mused in a May episode about how much he loved her, "'cause she's so much fun."